Annual Conference of the Association of Chief Administrative Officers of Higher Education Institutions

 Participants: Anne Laurent (University of Montpellier), Arnaud Latil ( Sorbonne University), Olivier Wong (President of the VP-Num association)

-- 2:00 p.m. to 4:00 p.m. – Themed workshops
+- 2:00–4:00 p.m. – Themed workshops

 List of workshop topics

-Training, exam preparation: Xavier Bailly (CRC Montpellier)
+Training, competitive exam prep: Xavier Bailly (CRC Montpellier)

-Purchasing policy: Jérémy BAKKALIAN (Île-de-France Region)
+Procurement policy: Jérémy BAKKALIAN (Île-de-France Region)

 HR management: Jérôme Blondon (Lyon Academy)

-Legal assistance: Jean-Michel Miel, (JuriSup)
+Legal Assistance: Jean-Michel Miel, (JuriSup)

-Energy optimization: Bruno Nivard (Centrale Supelec)
+Energy Optimization: Bruno Nivard (Supelec)

-Student life POC: Pascal Pérotin (AMUE)
+Student Life POC: Pascal Pérotin (AMUE)

-Schooling chatbot: Emmanuelle Hautin (University of Strasbourg, A-DSI)
+Academic Affairs Chatbot: Emmanuelle Hautin (University of Strasbourg, A-DSI)

-Research AI: Nabil Hathout (Toulouse Jean-Jaurès University)
+Research AI: Nabil Hathout (Université Toulouse Jean-Jaurès)

-Personal assistant: Aurélia Carré de Lusançay (UVSQ)
+Personal Assistant: Aurélia Carré de Lusançay (UVSQ)

-- 4:30–5:30 p.m. – Workshop feedback session
+- 4:30–5:30 p.m. – Workshop presentations

 - 5:30 p.m. – ADGS General Meeting